Skip to content

 Code complexity can exist at multiple levels.
 It can reside at the system architecture level, within individual modules, or in single code blocks.
 It’s usually quantified using measures like cyclomatic complexity, a metric Thomas McCabe established in the 1970s.

-Cyclomatic complexity measures the quantity of linearly independent paths through a program’s source code, indirectly measuring understandability and maintainability.
+Cyclomatic complexity measures the number of linearly independent paths through a program’s source code, indirectly measuring understandability and maintainability.

 Managing code complexity is important to the efficiency and functionality of a software system because a software system that’s easier to comprehend requires fewer resources in terms of time, effort, and cost.
 It also reduces the likelihood of failure, protects against potential security vulnerabilities, and improves performance and usability.